Sumirmat97/Os-Lab-Work/lab9/README_2015KUCP1017.txt

 		range to generate invalid memory references.
 The region is also automatically unmapped when the process is terminated.
 On the other hand, closing the file descriptor does not unmap the region.

-		The header file for alloca() is "sys/mman.h"
+		The header file for munmapp() is "sys/mman.h"

 	Precaution to avoid memory corruption: